Pink Floyd: Instrumentation

 Syd Barrett and David Gilmour's guitar work in Pink Floyd has had a lasting influence.
 Barrett was an innovative guitarist, using extended techniques and exploring the musical and sonic possibilities of dissonance, distortion, feedback, the echo machine, tapes and other effects; his experimentation was partly inspired by free improvisation guitarist Keith Rowe of the group AMM.
 One of Barrett's trademarks was playing his guitar through an old echo box while sliding a Zippo lighter up and down the fret-board.
 He used Binson delay units to achieve his trademark echo sounds.
-Barrett's free-form sequences of "sonic carpets" pioneered a new way to play the rock guitar.
+Barrett's free-form sequences of "sonic carpets" pioneered a new way to play the rock guitar, and guitarists such as Jimmy Page and Glen Buxton have cited him as an influence.

 Rolling Stone critic Alan di Perna praised Gilmour's guitar work as integral to Pink Floyd's sound, and described him as the most important guitarist of the 1970s, "the missing link between Hendrix and Van Halen".
 Rolling Stone named him the 14th greatest guitarist of all time.
 In 2006, Gilmour said of his technique: "[My] fingers make a distinctive sound ... [they] aren't very fast, but I think I am instantly recognisable ...
 The way I play melodies is connected to things like Hank Marvin and the Shadows."
 Gilmour's ability to use fewer notes than most to express himself without sacrificing strength or beauty drew a favourable comparison to jazz trumpeter Miles Davis.